AndrewJBateman/ionic-angular-world-data/README.md

 **TODO**
 * Add code to store/clear favourites

-* **About** Displays Unsplash image with author credit and short info about the app with links to APIs used.
+* **About** Displays image with author credit and short info about the app with links to APIs used.
 Header includes popover with working links to Author Website, Github Repo & author website contact page

 ## :clipboard: Status & To-do list